 apprenticing with him for many years, she learned a quiet, gentle approach that

-Horse helps teach the rider to control any situation that may arise.
-When the rider
+helps teach the rider to control any situation that may arise.
+When the rider has

-has confidence that follows through to the Horse and keeps any dangerous
+confidence that follows through to the horse and keeps any dangerous situations

-situations form escalating!
-Confidence to read when there is a danger of losing
+form escalating!
+Confidence to read when there is a danger of losing control

-control provides for immediate correction.
-Always expect the best from your
+provides for immediate correction.
+Always expect the best from your horse, but be

-leadership."
-There is no room for excuses oh behalf of Horse and rider, just
+There is no room for excuses oh behalf of horse and rider, just growth towards new

-Using gentle methods that create a harmonious relationship for Horse and rider
+Using gentle methods that create a harmonious relationship for horse and rider is

-is the goal.
-No need for gimmicks, harsh treatment, and a heavy handed
+the goal.
+No need for gimmicks, harsh treatment, and a heavy handed approach.

-If you strive to be an excellent communicator with your Horse so you can reach
+If you strive to be an excellent communicator with your horse so you can reach that

-that next level of horsemanship no matter whether you ride in the arena, or on the
+next level of horsemanship no matter whether you ride in the arena, or on the trail

-trail Michelle Gilles' Common sense approach is the method to get you there.
+Michelle Gilles' Common sense approach is th method to get you there.